Tailsxz/IllinoisNativesAPI/README.md

 [Install the Dependencies](https://docs.npmjs.com/cli/v8/commands/npm-install) using npm install in your command line

 ### Optimizations
-Planning to migrate to mongoDB instead of storing the plants in an array on the server.
+Might try migrating to using mongoose next to see how the experience is.
+Might restructure the whole project to follow the MVC pattern.

 ### Knowledge gained from this project
+Got experience going from adding and storing the plants by hand on the server to migrating to storing the plants on a database.